PRODUCT | March 1

 We recently went into detail about the entities and organizations HIPAA rules and regulations apply to.

 Aside from covered entities, we talked at length about how HIPAA laws extends to all business associates – and subcontracted associates – involved with said covered entities.
-To put it simply: any organization or individual dealing with Private Health Information (PHI) in a professional capacity must abide by HIPAA regulations.
+To put it simply: any organization or individual dealing with Protected Health Information (PHI) in a professional capacity must abide by HIPAA regulations.

 As a covered entity that works within HIPAA guidelines on a daily basis, you might know what this entails.
 Your business associates – who likely work with companies from a variety of industries – may not be as informed when it comes to HIPAA laws.